 Taxes are applicable for all charter flights within the United States as well as international charter flights that enter or leave the United States.
 In some cases, flights in Mexico and Canada that are within 225 miles of the US Border are also subject to US taxes.
-We breakdown the taxes below and how they are applied* in different flight scenarios.
+Below, we break down the private jet charter taxes and explain how they are applied* in different flight scenarios.

 *NOTE: The calculations and interpretations on this page should NOT be taken as an official interpretation of IRS rules and regulations.
 We are not responsible for any errors in the sample calculations below or misinterpretation of IRS regulations.
 The links to the official rules and regulations are provided in the Resources section for reference.